 Symptoms of shoulder tendinitis usually develop over time and consist of shoulder pain, particularly when moving it.
 Pain is often worse after a period of rest but improves with activity as it warms up.

 The exact movement causing the most pain indicates which tendons or tendons are inflamed.
 For example, rotator cuff injuries will be painful when rotating the shoulder.
 Biceps tendonitis is painful when flexing the shoulder (moving upwards in front).

 A professional therapist or trainer will resist various shoulder movements to identify the injury in more detail.
 Trying to move the shoulder against resistance will increase pain.

 When pressing in or feeling the painful tendon it may seem thickened compared with the other side and there may also be a creaking feeling known as crepitus in the tendon as it moves.

-Tendonitis of the shoulder tendons is a repetitive, or overuse injury.
-This is usually due to poor posture and muscle imbalances around the shoulder which put more pressure on one muscle or tendon than it is used to.
+Tendonitis of the shoulder tendons is a repetitive strain, overuse injury.
+It is often due to poor posture and muscle imbalance in the shoulder.
+As a result, stress increases on a particular muscle or tendon.